Frequently Asked Questions (FAQ)

 • When do vendors get paid?

-Vendors are paid once the Doro team verifies on-site that the listed item meets the agreed quality and standards.
-Payment is made before sharing begins.
+Vendors are paid once the Doro team verifies on-site that the item meets the agreed quality and standards.

 • What happens if my product does not meet Doro's standards?

-If a product is found to be substandard, misrepresented, or fraudulent, the deal will be cancelled and buyers refunded.
-The vendor will not be paid for that deal.
+If a product is found to be substandard, misrepresented, or fraudulent, the deal will be cancelled, and buyers will be refunded.
+The vendor will not receive payment for that deal.

 • Can Doro reject a listing?

 Yes.
-Doro reserves the right to reject, suspend, or remove any listing that does not meet platform quality, safety, or transparency standards.
+Doro reserves the right to reject, suspend, or remove any listing that does not meet our quality, safety, or transparency standards.